Virtual memory: Segmented virtual memory

-Some systems, such as the Burroughs B5500, use segmentation instead of paging, dividing virtual address spaces into variable-length segments.
-A virtual address here consists of a segment number and an offset within the segment.
 The Intel 80286 supports a similar segmentation scheme as an option, but it is rarely used.

 Segmentation and paging can be used together by dividing each segment into pages; systems with this memory structure, such as Multics and IBM System/38, are usually paging-predominant, segmentation providing memory protection.

 In the Intel 80386 and later IA-32 processors, the segments reside in a 32-bit linear, paged address space.
 Segments can be moved in and out of that space; pages there can "page" in and out of main memory, providing two levels of virtual memory; few if any operating systems do so, instead using only paging.
 Early non-hardware-assisted x86 virtualization solutions combined paging and segmentation because x86 paging offers only two protection domains whereas a VMM, guest OS or guest application stack needs three.
 The difference between paging and segmentation systems is not only about memory division; segmentation is visible to user processes, as part of memory model semantics.
 Hence, instead of memory that looks like a single large space, it is structured into multiple spaces.

 This difference has important consequences; a segment is not a page with variable length or a simple way to lengthen the address space.
 Segmentation that can provide a single-level memory model in which there is no differentiation between process memory and file system consists of only a list of segments (files) mapped into the process's potential address space.

 This is not the same as the mechanisms provided by calls such as mmap and Win32's MapViewOfFile, because inter-file pointers do not work when mapping files into semi-arbitrary places.
 In Multics, a file (or a segment from a multi-segment file) is mapped into a segment in the address space, so files are always mapped at a segment boundary.
 A file's linkage section can contain pointers for which an attempt to load the pointer into a register or make an indirect reference through it causes a trap.
 The unresolved pointer contains an indication of the name of the segment to which the pointer refers and an offset within the segment; the handler for the trap maps the segment into the address space, puts the segment number into the pointer, changes the tag field in the pointer so that it no longer causes a trap, and returns to the code where the trap occurred, re-executing the instruction that caused the trap.
 This eliminates the need for a linker completely and works when different processes map the same file into different places in their private address spaces.